ashish-gehani/Trimmer/README.md

     mkdir work_dir
     python ../run.py curl.manifest work_dir

-    To run a comparison for trimmer, occam, orig .. cd experimentation/example
-    uncomment whichever programs you want to run in run.sh ./run.sh
+    To run a comparison for trimmer, occam, orig use the scripts in experimentation directory to run en masse, run run_examples.sh in the root
-    results are automatically written to results/exe_sizes.csv and results/funcs.csv